lilKriT/express-mongo-rest-goal/README.md

 # express-mongo-rest-goal

-A simple EN app that uses REST API to store goals.
+A simple Express / Mongo app that uses REST API to store goals.
 Following Traversy Media.
+Created by lilKriT.